Law Society of Hong Kong: History

+Early roots

+The Law Society's history stretches back to 28 October 1854, when solicitor William Gaskell, addressing the Supreme Court, sought "the countenance and sanction of the acting Chief Justice [Paul Sterling] for the formation of a law society".

+Records of a society between 1854 and 1858 are scant, but it appeared again in June 1858, when the law society petitioned Chief Justice John Walter Hulme and Governor John Bowring to oppose a fusion of the legal profession between solicitors and barristers.

+Incorporation

-It was formed on 8 April 1907 as a company limited by guarantee, and was then known as The Incorporated Law Society of Hong Kong.
+The Law Society was incorporated on 8 April 1907 as a company limited by guarantee, and was then known as The Incorporated Law Society of Hong Kong.
 The present name was adopted in 1969.

-In 2014, the society underwent its first ever motion of no confidence in its president over his declared support for the white paper published by the PRC on the city's autonomy in which patriotism was a prerequisite for the territory's judges.
+In 2014, the society underwent its first-ever motion of no confidence in its president over his declared support for the white paper published by the PRC on the city's autonomy in which patriotism was a prerequisite for the territory's judges.
 Ambrose Lam's declaration appeared to be at odds with sentiment of its members, a thousand of whom marched in response to the white paper.
 Over 100 petitioners objected to Lam's politicisation of the Law Society, requesting that Lam withdraw his comments and reassert support for judicial independence.
 The tabler of the no confidence vote had expected Lam to be able to call on a large reservoir of proxy votes in his defence.
 At a meeting called for 14 August 2014, Lam suffered a surprising defeat in the non-binding vote calling for him to resign.
 The motion was carried by 2,392 votes to 1,478, with almost half its members voting in person or by proxy.
 There had been complaints of members receiving external pressure from Chinese companies, the central government Liaison Office, and members of the CPPCC National Committee.
 Lam resigned on 19 August 2014, with neither an apology nor a retraction.